-While living with paraplegia can require major adjustments, it can also be an extremely rewarding experience.
+While living with paraplegia may require major adjustments, it can also be an extremely rewarding experience.

-With the right support and management, individuals with paraplegia can have very independent and productive lives.
+With the right support and management, individuals with paraplegia may have independent and productive lives.

 In this article, we’ll discuss how to cope and establish a new normal after spinal cord injury.

 Paraplegia recovery outlook depends on many factors.
 Some (like the intensity of rehabilitation) can be personally managed while others (such as the severity and level of injury) have already been determined.

 Because everyone experiences paraplegia differently, it’s essential to take a personalized approach to recovery and not to compare recovery outcomes.
 What works for one person may not work for another.